 Murder Mystery (2019): 73 million views

-Also in July, Netflix said its Adam Sander-Jennifer Aniston vehicle amassed 73 million views worldwide in four weeks.
+Netflix said its Adam Sander-Jennifer Aniston vehicle amassed 73 million views in its first four weeks.
 The company said the movie was the most successful film from its partnership with Sandler.
 The actor and comedian signed a four-film deal with Netflix in 2017, adding onto a four-movie deal made between the company and his Happy Madison Productions in 2014.
 In 2016, Netflix said The Ridiculous Six, one of the films from the Happy Madison Productions deal, was one of the most-watched original films to debut on the platform.

 Stranger Things: Season 3 (2016-): 64 million views